CodyReichert/awesome-cl/README.md

 * [flight-recorder](https://github.com/vseloved/flight-recorder) - a robust REPL history facility.
 * [tracer](https://github.com/TeMPOraL/tracer) - tracing profiler for Common Lisp, with output suitable for display in Chrome’s/Chromium’s Tracing Viewer.
 [MIT][200].
 * [cl-flamegraph](https://github.com/40ants/cl-flamegraph) - A wrapper around SBCL's statistical profiler, to generate FlameGraph charts for Common Lisp programs.
 [BSD][15].
+* [cl-debug](https://github.com/LowH/cl-debug) - a cross-package debug facility.
+Provides a unified way to enable or disable debug-specific code.
+Debugging code can be enabled or disabled relative to program features denoted by either a symbol or a keyword.
+ISC licence.

 Documentation builders
 ----------------------